 We account for the warrants underlying the Units and the private placement warrants in accordance with the guidance contained in ASC 815 under which the public warrants and the private placement warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
 Under ASC 815-40, the public warrants and the private placement warrants are not indexed to our ordinary shares in the manner contemplated by ASC 815-40 because the holder of the instrument is not an input into the pricing of a fixed-for-fixed option on equity shares.
-Accordingly, we classify the public warrants and the private placement warrants as liabilities at their fair value and adjust the public warrants and the private placement warrants to fair value at each reporting period.
-These liabilities are subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in our statement of operations.
+Accordingly, we classify the public warrants and the private placement at each balance sheet date until exercised, and any change in fair value is recognized in our statement of operations.
 Subsequent to our initial public offering, the public warrant value is based on the public trading value.
-The Company utilized the Black Scholes Merton simulation model to value the private placement warrants as of March 31, 2023.
+The Company utilized the Black Scholes Merton simulation model to value the private placement warrants as of June 30, 2023.